 Main Subheading

 The terms "is" and "of" might seem insignificant in the vast landscape of mathematical symbols and equations.
-However, they are foundational elements that link numbers and operations in a clear and understandable manner.
+That said, they are foundational elements that link numbers and operations in a clear and understandable manner.
 These words act as bridges between verbal expressions and mathematical notation, allowing us to translate real-world scenarios into solvable equations.

 Comprehensive Overview